David Falk: Professional legacy

-Falk's enduring legacy can best be described as the NBA's new star-centered focus.
-Falk's idea was that since most people bought Chicago Bulls tickets to see Michael Jordan, Jordan himself should get a large proportion of the benefit.
+Falk’s enduring legacy is often associated with the NBA’s increasing emphasis on star-driven marketing and player-centered economics.
+He advocated the view that, because many fans purchased Chicago Bulls tickets primarily to see Michael Jordan, Jordan should receive a commensurate share of the financial benefits generated by his popularity.

 Basketball is a hybrid between an individual and team sport", Falk is saying.
 "Very gifted players almost make a team by themselves.
 In that environment, a Michael Jordan, Alonzo Mourning, Juwan Howard, Shaquille O'Neal and Patrick Ewing bring in the fans.
 Fans come to watch them play primarily.
 They create marketing opportunities, new stadiums, luxury boxes, and they should be paid a disproportionate amount of money.
 The salary structure should be close to what it is in Hollywood, where Jim Carrey makes $16 million a film and the second star makes $2 million.
 That's what I believe as an economics major and as a neo-capitalist."